DSOlab/StrainTool/README.md

 ## Plot Tools

 By 'Plot Tools', we mean an array of shell ([Bash](https://www.gnu.org/software/bash/)) scripts that can be used to plot `StrainTensor.py` results.
 These scripts actualy use [GMT](http://gmt.soest.hawaii.edu/) to perform the plotting.
-The scripts are an efficient, ready-to-use
+The scripts are efficient, ready-to-use.

 It is by no means mandatory to use these scripts to plot the results; users can use their own tools and/or scripts to do so.
-Actualy, this is a totaly independent part of the Project and can be skipped alltogether.
+Actually, this is a totaly independent part of the Project and can be skipped alltogether.

 These scripts, are found under `StrainTool/plot`